fbargaglistoffi/machine-learning-firm-dynamics/README.md

 # Predicted outcomes Support Vector Machine
 svm.pred <- predict(obj_model, newdata = test)

-      #generate table that compares true outcomes of the testing set with predicted outcomes of random forest
+      # Generate table that compares true outcomes of the testing set with predicted outcomes of random forest
         svm_tab= table(true=testoutcome, pred= svm.pred)
-      #generate ROC object based on predictions in testing set
+      # Generate ROC object based on predictions in testing set
         svm_roc=roc(testoutcome ~ svm.pred)
-      #calculate AUC value of predictions in testing set
+      # Calculate AUC value of predictions in testing set
         svm_auc=pROC::auc(svm_roc)
 ```

 ### Description
 (Deep) Artificial Neural Networks (ANN) & Inspired from biological networks, every neural network consists of at least three layers: an input layer containing feature information, at least one hidden layer (deep ANN are ANN with more than one hidden layer), and an output layer returning the predicted values.
 Each Layer consists of nodes (neurons) who are connected via edges across layers.
 During the learning process, edges that are more important are reinforced.
-Neurons may then only send a signal if the signal received is strong enough (see for example Hassoun, ).
+Neurons may then only send a signal if the signal received is strong enough (see for example [Hassoun 2016](https://mitpress.mit.edu/books/fundamentals-artificial-neural-networks)).

 ### Example usage in R
 We focus on the function _nnet_ in the *R* package *nnet"*.
 The documentation can be found [here](https://www.rdocumentation.org/packages/nnet/versions/7.3-12/topics/nnet).